 Trial objective 1

 Develop shared situation awareness about the current situation and the crisis dynamic, so that all involved practitioners can bring their expertise as soon as possible.

 Trial objective 2

-Develop shared situation awareness about the to coordinate operations, so that one ’s operations do not disturb another organisation’s activities.
+Develop shared situation awareness about the to coordinate operations, so that one ’s operations do not disturb another ’s activities.

 Trial objective 3

 Improve communication between onsite and offsite command teams to manage the reinforcement requests properly.

 Improve communication across organisations from different countries (therefore with different doctrines), so that the deployment of support teams on the operation site can be as smooth and efficient as possible.

 Trial objective 5

 Ensure the safety of the responders (and in particular if others than firefighters are operating in close or direct contact with the fire area).